 Lightly grease the all-in-one cooker with butter and place the apples in.
-Firmly press the oat mixture into the centre of the apples until full and scatter the remaining oat mixture around the bottom of the cooker.
-Bake for 12 minutes using the pressure cooker function or for 7 hours on low, using the slow cooker setting.
+Firmly press the oat mixture into the centre of the apples until full and scatter the remaining oat mixture around the bottom of the cooker and the water too.
+Bake for 25 minutes using the pressure cooker function or for 7 hours on low, using the slow cooker setting.

 Sprinkle with a little extra cinnamon and a generous dollop of ice cream or Greek yoghurt.